 Do you want to take your health into your own hands and check your zinc levels?
 This self-test is the cerascreen® Mineral Deficiency Test.
 An advantage for you is that the analysis of the minerals magnesium, selenium and zinc in your capillary blood is included in the price.
 This allows you to find out if you are deficient in the most important minerals and correct this potential deficiency in a targeted manner.

 - Collect your sample conveniently and easily at home

 - Receive a laboratory analysis after a few days

 - Save time: no visits to the doctor, no waiting time

 - Get recommendations that are easy to follow

 - Receive results within 2 to 3 days after the sample’s arrival in the laboratory

-Why test your magnesium levels?
+Why test your zinc levels?